Facebook Pixel 10 Days 9 Nights Royal Manas Trek | Druk Asia

 A First Look at the Kingdom of Bhutan

-Endpoint: The Hotel Pelrithang in Gelephug, Bhutan
+Accommodation: The Hotel Pelrithang in Gelephu, Bhutan

 Day 2